 The same IRS publication announcing the new standard mileage rate for 2021 and the maximum vehicle cost for FAVR allowances also reminded businesses and employees that there will continue to be no tax write-off for business mileage.
 The 2017 Tax Cuts and Jobs Act removed this benefit to employees, and it does not expire until 2026.

 This tax rule is hard on employees receiving a standard car allowance, since around 30-40% of that allowance is withheld for taxes.
 But for employees receiving a FAVR car allowance, there is no tax withholding, and they remain unaffected by the TCJA rule change.

-These guidelines may be found in IRS Revenue Procedure 2019-49 in greater detail.
 If you are currently exploring the possibility of switching from a standard car allowance or a mileage rate to a FAVR plan, don't let the complicated nature of these rules scare you away.

 Most organizations that pay FAVR car allowances partner with a third-party program administrator.
 The savings and flexibility provided by an accurate, optimized vehicle reimbursement more than cover the expense of third-party admin.